Raspberry Pi power consumption

-The Raspberry Pi 3+ and 4 DC power input is handled by the MaxLinear MXL7704 power management IC (PMIC).
 A yellow lightning bolt is GPU-superimposed on the Raspberry Pi display output for low voltage.
 In general computing platform operation is not guaranteed with voltages out of tolerance.
 The SD card can become unreadable, the Pi may have random malfunctions, and corrupt data (bad writes) on the SD card.
-2.5 Amps is the minimum recommended Raspberry Pi power supply current rating, but 3.0 Amps is better if using peripherals (hats).
+Raspberry Pi 4 and Pi 5 require a minimum 5 Volt 3.0 Amp power supply.
+Using peripherals can require higher current supply.
 The cable between the power supply and Raspberry Pi must be of good quality to minimize voltage drop and unstable operation.
-The Raspberry Pi 4 USB-C power connector is markedly more robust than the micro-USB power connector of legacy Raspberry Pi models.
+The USB-C power connector of the Raspberry Pi 4 and Pi 5 is markedly more robust than the micro-USB power connector of legacy Raspberry Pi models.

-Low voltage alarm: If the DC input voltage falls below 4.65 volts, the GPU superimposes a lightning bolt graphic on the display output.
+If the DC input voltage falls below 4.65 volts (depending on Raspberry Pi model and firmware), the GPU superimposes a lightning bolt graphic on the display output.
 This may not be visible on a VNC remote desktop.

 When compiling programs with concerns about excessive power consumption, consider not compiling in parallel.